 The gate of the castle consisted of a multi-story building with a gate passage preceded by a foregate, a fairly high four-sided tower adjacent to the building from the north and a low flanking tower the southern corner of the castle.
 The whole complex was surrounded by an earth rampart and a double moat from which the municipal water supply was fed.
 A drawbridge led from the lower part of the town to the castle.
 The written sources also mention numerous sheds, stables, residential buildings of the servants and the farm, which were adjacent to the castle.

-Only a cylindrical tower, also known as the Woka Tower, survived from former castle.
+Only a cylindrical tower, 23 meters high, known as the Woka Tower or Pagan Tower, has survived from former castle.
 In 2009 it was renovated and upgraded.
 The medieval hoarding and the shingle roof were reconstructed.
 The tower is under the protection of the Museum of the Prudnik Land.
 Sightseeing is available from May 1 to September 30: Saturdays and Sundays from 10:00 to 18:00, and Tuesdays to Fridays from 10:00 to 16:00.

 Chodkowska A., Chorowska M., Wirtualna rekonstrukcja średniowiecznego zamku w Prudniku, “Architectus”, 1 (57), 2019.